Should I Use 7/16 OSB for Attic Flooring?

 Joist Spacing and Load-bearing Capacity

-The spacing and size of your attic joists will determine the type and thickness of flooring material that you can use.
-If your joists are spaced 16 inches apart or closer, you will need to use a thicker material, such as 3/4-inch plywood, to ensure that the floor is strong and stable enough to support the added weight.
+The spacing and size of your attic joists determine the type and thickness of flooring material.
+If joists are spaced 16 inches apart or closer, use a thicker material like 3/4-inch plywood.
+This ensures the floor is strong and stable enough to support added weight.

 Intended Use of the Attic

-If you plan to use your attic for storage, you may be able to get away with using a thinner and less expensive material, such as 7/16 OSB.
-However, if you plan to use your attic as a living space, you will need to use a stronger and more durable material, such as 3/4-inch plywood, to ensure that the floor can withstand the added weight and activity.
+If you plan to use your attic for storage, a thinner material like 7/16 OSB may suffice.
+However, for a living space, use a stronger material like 3/4-inch plywood.
+This ensures the floor can withstand added weight and activity.

 Budget and Cost Considerations